Paul Coutts: Bristol Rovers

+Inverurie Loco Works

+On 6 August 2023, Coutts returned to Scotland to join Highland League club Inverurie Loco Works where he would also have the opportunity to take up a coaching role within the club.
+He made his debut for the club in a 2-1 win away at Huntly in the Highland League Cup on 12 August 2023.
+His league debut for the club came 4 days later, suffering a 2-1 defeat at home to Formartine United.
+On 20 September 2023 the club announced that Coutts would be supporting first team coach Jamie Watt on an interim basis along with goalkeeping coach John Farquhar until they appointed a permanent manager.
+On 13 October 2023 it was announced that former player Dean Donaldson would become the new first team head coach, with Jamie Lennox and Greg Moir supporting him.
+Coutts opened his goal scoring account with the club on 18 October 2023, scoring a penalty in the Aberdeenshire Shield quarter-final, which resulted in a 5-1 defeat at home to Buckie Thistle.
+He scored his first league goal for the club on 6 January 2024, a 75th minute winning penalty during a 2-1 win away to Huntly.

 International career

 Coutts was called up to the Scotland under-21 side for the first time in November 2008, for the friendly against Northern Ireland under-21 on 18 November 2008.
 He made his debut in the game, which Scotland lost 3–1.
 Coutts was capped 8 times by Scotland U21, with his final appearance being on 11 October 2010, a 2–1 defeat in the second leg of the 2011 European under-21 Championship qualifying play-off against Iceland under-21, Scotland lost 4–2 on aggregate and missed out on qualifying for the main tournament.